edibegovic/SecurityPrivacy/report/report_private.md

 The sample, private_dataB.xlsx, is read and separated into two data frames, one containing e-voters and another containing in person voters.

 The votes for each party, Green and Red, are then summed for each voting location.
-A Chi-squared test is then performed on the summed values from the sample and the totals from the population, public_data_resultsB.xlsx.
+A Chi-squared test is then performed on the summed values from the sample and the totals from the population, "public_data_resultsB.xlsx".

 ###### B)

+This question is answered in the same way for the original and anonymized data.
+Using "private_dataB.xlsx" we separate this into two data frames, one containing e-voters and another containing in person voters.
+The parties in the data frame are then converted in integer representations.

+A P-Value is then performed on these values.